aws-solutions-library-samples/guidance-for-game-server-hosting-using-agones-and-open-match-on-amazon-eks/README.md

 - `agones_metrics_arm_based_instances_cluster_1` (bool)
 - `agones_metrics_arm_based_instances_cluster_2` (bool)

+Unfortunately, open match does not have an arm-based container image.
+Hence why the managed node groups that help run openmatch are not available for configuration.

 ### terraform/intra-cluster
 The commands below will deploy our resources inside the clusters created in the last step.
 We use the output values from `terraform/cluster` as input to the `terraform/intra-cluster` module.